daisy-icardi/daisy-icardi.github.io/SQL_Project_Healthcare/README.md

 #### Encounter Data Insights
 Encounters with problems were most often associated with nonspecific radiological findings and anemia, while pregnancy-related conditions and acute bronchitis were more common in ambulatory visits.
 This data highlighted significant patterns in healthcare interactions based on condition type and encounter class.

+Key insights were derived from investigations into which types of encounter classes were most common and how hospital stays and ambulatory care visits varied over time.
+Additionally, we examined what the most frequent medical conditions were, particularly which ones were associated with the longest and shortest hospital stays.
+How did psychological stress-related conditions and pregnancy-related conditions vary across different age groups?
+We also explored the timing of seasonal flu vaccinations, particularly whether there were any delays in immunization trends related to the flu season, especially in regions like Massachusetts.
+These questions provided insights into healthcare behaviors and trends across various demographic and clinical factors.

 ### Immunization Data Insights
 Immunization trends showed a peak in 2021, with COVID-19 vaccines driving the highest volume, while 1946 had the lowest number of immunizations.
 There was a clear seasonal pattern in flu vaccinations, peaking in March and April, and showing a delayed trend in Massachusetts, likely due to the state's winter flu season (January to March).
 The Seasonal Flu Vaccine was the most frequently administered, followed by COVID-19 vaccines.